Complex and Adaptive Dynamical Systems: A Primer: Dissipation and Adaption

-\underline{\bf Relaxation oscillations}\\ We discuss the solution of the van der Pol oscillator (\ref{chaos_Lineard_van_der_Pol}) for a large driving $c$ graphically, compare Fig.\ \ref{chaos_fig_relax_oscil}, by considering the flow $(\dot X,\dot Y)$ in phase-space $(X,Y)$.
-For $c\gg1$ there is a separation of time scales, which leads to the following dynamical behavior: \begin{itemize} \item Starting at a general $(X(t_0),Y(t_0))$ the orbit develops very fast $\sim c$ and nearly horizontal until it hits the `isocline' \footnote{The term isocline stands for `equal slope' in ancient Greek.} \item Once the orbit is close to the $\dot X=0$ isocline $Y= -X+X^3/3$ the motion slows down and it develops slowly, with a velocity $\sim 1/c$ close (but not exactly on) the isocline (\ref{chaos_X_isocline}). \item Once the slow motion reaches one of the two local extrema of the isocline it cannot follow the isocline any more and makes a rapid transition with $Y\approx const. $ until it hits the other branch of the $\dot X=0$ isocline. \end{itemize}
+\runinhead{Relaxation Oscillations} We discuss the solution of the van der Pol oscillator Eq.~(\ref{chaos_Lineard_van_der_Pol}) for a large driving $c$ graphically, compare Fig.~\ref{chaos_fig_relax_oscil}, by considering the flow $(\dot X,\dot Y)$ in phase space $(X,Y)$.
+For $c\gg1$ there is a separation of time scales, which leads to the following dynamical behavior: \begin{itemize} \item[--] Starting at a general $(X(t_0),Y(t_0))$ the orbit develops very fast $\sim c$ and nearly {horizontally} until it hits the \qut{isocline}\footnote{The term isocline stands for \qut{equal slope} in ancient Greek.} \item[--] Once the orbit is close to the $\dot X=0$ isocline $Y= -X+X^3/3$ the motion slows down and it develops slowly, with a velocity $\sim 1/c$ close-to (but not exactly on) the isocline {(Eq.~(\ref{chaos_X_isocline}))}. \item[--] Once the slow motion reaches one of the two local extrema $X=\pm a_0=\pm 1$ of the isocline, it cannot follow the isocline any more and makes a rapid transition towards the other branch of the $\dot X=0$ isocline, with $Y\approx$ const.
+Note, that \hbox{trajectories} may cross the isocline vertically, e.g.\ right at the extrema $\dot Y|_{X=\pm1}=\mp1/c$ is small but finite. \end{itemize}

-The orbit relaxes therefore rapidly towards a limiting oscillatory trajectory, illustrated in Fig.\ \ref{chaos_fig_relax_oscil}, with the time needed to perform a whole oscillation depending on the relaxation constant $c$, therefore the term `relaxation oscillation'.
-We will discuss relaxation oscillators further in the chapter on {\it ``Synchronization Phenomena''}.
+\looseness2 The orbit therefore relaxes rapidly towards a limiting oscillatory trajectory, illustrated in Fig.~\ref{chaos_fig_relax_oscil}, with the time needed to perform a whole oscillation depending on the relaxation constant $c$; therefore the term \qut{relaxation oscillation}.
+Relaxation oscillators represent an important class of cyclic attractors, allowing to model systems going through several distinct and well characterized phases during the course of one cycle.
+We will discuss relaxation oscillators further in Chap.~\ref{chap_synchro1}.

-\section{Diffusion and transport}
+\section{Diffusion and Transport}

-\underline{\bf Deterministic vs.\ stochastic time evolution}\\ So far we have discussed some concepts and examples of deterministic dynamical systems, governed by sets of coupled differential equations without noise or randomness.
-On the other extreme are diffusion processes for which the random process dominates the dynamics.
+\runinhead{Deterministic vs.\ Stochastic Time Evolution} So far we have discussed some concepts and examples of deterministic dynamical systems, governed by sets of coupled differential equations without noise or randomness. {At the other extreme} are diffusion processes for which the random process dominates the dynamics.